Phosphorescence: Persistent phosphorescence

-When a defect occurs, depending on the type and material, it can create a hole, or a "trap".
+When a defect occurs it can create a hole, or a "trap".
 For example, a missing oxygen atom from a zinc oxide compound creates a hole in the lattice, surrounded by unbound zinc-atoms.
-This creates a net force or attraction that can be measured in electron-volts.
+This creates a net force that can trap charged particles.
 When a high-energy photon strikes one of the zinc atoms, its electron absorbs the photon and is thrown out into a higher orbit.
 The electron may then enter the trap and be held in place (out of its normal orbit) by the attraction.
 To trigger the release of the energy, a random spike in thermal energy of sufficient magnitude is needed to boost the electron out of the trap and back into its normal orbit.
 Once in orbit, the electron's energy can drop back to normal (ground state) resulting in the release of a photon.

-The release of energy in this way is a completely random process, governed mostly by the average temperature of the material versus the "depth" of the trap, or how many electron-volts it exerts.
-A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperature) to overcome the attraction, while at a depth of 0.1 electron-volts very little heat (very cold temperature) is needed for the trap to even hold an electron.
-Generally, higher temperatures cause a faster release of energy, resulting in a brighter yet short-lived emission, while lower temperatures produce a dimmer but longer-lasting glow.
-Temperatures that are too hot or cold, depending on the substance, may not allow the accumulation or release of energy at all.
+The release of energy in this way is a completely random process, governed mostly by the average temperature of the material versus the "depth" of the trap, or how many electron-volts of energy are needed to escape.
+A trap that has a depth of 2.0 electron-volts would require a great amount of thermal energy (very high temperature) to overcome the attraction, while at a depth of 0.1 electron-volts a very low temperature is needed for the trap to hold an electron.
+Generally, higher temperatures cause a faster release of energy, resulting in a brighter and short-lived emission, while lower temperatures produce a dimmer, longer-lasting glow.
+Materials have different temperature ranges that allow persistent phosphorescence.

+Persistent phosphorescence is the mechanism of many glow-in-the-dark materials.
 The ideal depth of trap for persistent phosphorescence at room temperature is typically between 0.6 and 0.7 electron-volts.
-If the phosphorescent quantum yield is high, that is, if the substance has a large number of traps of the correct depth, this substance will release a significant amount of light over a long period of time, creating a so-called "glow in the dark" material.
+One metric for qualifying persistent phosphorescence is the phosphorescent quantum yield of a material, which is the fraction of excited electrons which fall into the traps.
+If the phosphorescence quantum yield of a material is high, this substance will retain a significant amount of the absorbed energy and slowly release it over a long time as a dim glow.